Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 On a Budget – Sony MDR-7506

-Sennheiser HD25 – Overall best headphones for DJing
+Sennheiser HD25 – The Overall Best DJ Headphones

 Ah yes, the Sennheiser HD25 headphones.
 A long standing king in the industry.
 I’ve chosen this pair of headphones as the best for multiple reasons.
 Price, quality, reliability, adaptability, customizing, maturity and reputation.
 Its an amazingly well rounded pair of headphones, perfect for general use.